jub0bs/fcors/README.md

 ./server
 ```

-If no error occurred, the server is now running on `localhost:8080`
+If no error occurred, the server is now running on `localhost:8080` and the
-and the `/hello` resource is now configured for CORS as desired.
+various resources accessible under the `/api/` path are now configured for
+CORS as desired.

 ## Documentation